LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 Add an .hgignore and Hello World file to your project
 -----------------------------------------------------

+Change directory into the top-level directory of your local repository.
+That should mean `cd`` to the directory whose name matches the bitbucket repository name.

 The following is an example of a "dot hgignore" file.
+Mercurial will neither list or otherwise pay attention the files in this list:

 .. literalinclude:: ../examples/hgignore.txt